willianschelles/mars_explorer/README.md

 To run MarsExplorar program, we can:

-  1 - Enter in iex (Elixir's interactive shell) by typing on Terminal: `iex` an then run:
+  1 - Enter in iex (Elixir's interactive shell) by typing on Terminal:
+   `iex -S mix`

+   and then run:

     iex> MarsExplorer.initialize_mars_rover("instructions.txt")